bluescan/dyndns46/README.md

 ]
 ```

-#build instructions
+# build instructions

-Onpen the solution file in VS 2017 Community and hit build.
+Open the solution file in VS 2017 Community and hit build.